 Internal Conflict: The Quiet Engine of Middle Grade Stories

 Middle grade readers may not always have the vocabulary for their internal struggles, but they feel them deeply.
-When you write a character wrestling with something inside themselves, you’re giving young readers a mirror for their own emotional world.
+When you write a character wrestling with something inside themselves, you’re giving young readers a mirror for their own emotional world, one that feels safe, honest, and deeply human.

 What Is Internal Conflict?